 The battlefield always makes me shudder anew.
 I no longer want to see the dead and the spurting, streaming blood.
 But I have to stand next to it like someone who has been given this task.

 You once said wonderfully that being alone together makes us together again.
 This is a profound experience, this leaning towards and seeking each other across the distance.
 The ring is open in two parts, but both halves are so inclined towards each other that it is the distance that separates and closes it.
-We will close it again when the next testing time has passed over us.”
+We will close it again when the next testing time has passed over us.

-1st Lieutenant Harry Mielert, born on 27/12/1912 in Sprottau/Silesia, member of GrenRegt 528, fell on 15/12/1943 northwest of Shlobin/Russia.
+First Lieutenant Harry Mielert, born on 27/12/1912 in Sprottau/Silesia, member of Grenadier Regiment 528, was killed in action on 15/12/1943 northwest of Shlobin/Russia.

 (Head picture: German military cemetery Bleialf,